-- Routes should be provided with lighting, where this is appropriate and have natural surveillance; unnecessary light pollution should be avoided. - Surface materials require careful consideration; these should have regard to the setting, urban or rural, and be influenced by the character of the spaces they pass through. - A legible hierarchy of routes is necessary within larger sites. - Primary paths should provide direct connections to key destinations within the development eg: neighbourhood centres, schools and community facilities.
-A uniform surface should be applied to create an identifiable route throughout the development. - Secondary paths can provide recreational routes linking areas of open space; these should be provided with a consistent surface finish, again to aid legibility. - Road crossings should be safe, but not require pedestrians to divert from direct routes, or cause excessive delays to their journeys. - Walking routes should be included within a network of Green Infrastructure, where possible to offer increased well-being and access to green space.
+- Routes should be provided with lighting, where this is appropriate and have natural surveillance; unnecessary light pollution should be avoided. - Surface materials require careful consideration; these should have regard to the setting, urban or rural, and be influenced by the character of the spaces they pass through. - within larger sites. - connections to key destinations within the development eg: neighbourhood centres, schools and community facilities.
+A uniform surface should be applied to create an identifiable route throughout the development. - Secondary paths can provide recreational routes linking areas of open space; these should be provided with a consistent surface finish, again to aid legibility. - Road crossings should be safe, but not require pedestrians to divert from direct routes, or - Walking routes should be included within a network of Green Infrastructure, where possible to offer increased well-being and